notdodgeball/vagrant-story-lua-script/README.md

 * drawInputText
 * drawSaveButton
 * drawLoadButton
+* drawLoadSave

 __gui.lua__ implements the output process, and some helpers:
 * drawRectangle
 * text
+* textBox
 * addmessage

-__out.lua__ is the file to replace the content of output.lua to enable drawing into the screen.
+__out.lua__ is the file to replace the content of the original output.lua to enable drawing into the screen.

 Showcase video of older version:
 [![Showcase video](https://i3.ytimg.com/vi/Wyxv00NZJdc/maxresdefault.jpg)](https://youtu.be/Wyxv00NZJdc)